umarhunter/database-analysis-toolkit/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
+I'll gladly look at errors and suggestions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.